 - Direct ownership: Your group's members can own the shared items themselves, in any combination they choose.
 Most small groups choose direct ownership because it is relatively simple and straightforward.

 - Indirect ownership: Alternatively, your group can form a separate entity, such as a nonprofit organization, to own the property.
 Creating such an entity has many advantages for large sharing groups.
-These benefits are discussed in Question 7, below.

-Arranging Direct Ownership
+Arranging Direct Ownership of Shared Property

 There are many ways to share ownership.
 Imagine, for example, that David, Adrienne, and Nettie decide to share a set of tools.
 Here are a few different ownership possibilities: